AR0E/ar0e/markdowns/reading-list.md

     - From Classical to Quantum Shannon Theory - Mark M. Wilde

     - Foundations of Classical Electrodynamics - Hehl, Obukhov
-    - Geometric Mechanics (Part I and II) - Darryl D. Holm
+    - Geometric Mechanics (Part I, II and III) - Darryl D. Holm
     - Introduction to Mechanics and Symmetry - Marsden, Ratiu
     - Fly by Night Physics - A. Zee
     - [The Structure and Interpretation of Classical Mechanics - Sussman, Wisdom, Mayer](https://www.fisica.net/mecanicaclassica/struture_and_interpretation_of_classical_mechanics_by_gerald_jay_sussman.pdf)